tebri11/en-for-designers/03-aboutness/03-aboutness.md

 ## About Me

-I am a graphic designer, dancer and lover of music.
+I am a graphic designer, dancer, and lover of music.

 - [My project](case-study.md) 🌸